krahets/hello-algo/en/docs/chapter_stack_and_queue/deque.md

 For a double-ended queue, both the head and the tail can perform enqueue and dequeue operations.
 In other words, a double-ended queue needs to implement operations in the opposite direction as well.
 For this, we use a "doubly linked list" as the underlying data structure of the double-ended queue.

-As shown in the Figure 5-8 , we treat the head and tail nodes of the doubly linked list as the front and rear of the double-ended queue, respectively, and implement the functionality to add and remove nodes at both ends.
+As shown in Figure 5-8, we treat the head and tail nodes of the doubly linked list as the front and rear of the double-ended queue, respectively, and implement the functionality to add and remove nodes at both ends.

 === "LinkedListDeque"
     ![Implementing Double-Ended Queue with Doubly Linked List for Enqueue and Dequeue Operations](deque.assets/linkedlist_deque_step1.png){ class="animation-figure" }